 New statement from Delta - power outage caused IT failure pic.twitter.com/trkQbpym05— Rory Cellan-Jones (@ruskin147) August 8, 2016

-@ruskin147 A power outage *triggered* this issue, but poor planning & no HA *caused* it.
+@ruskin147 A power outage *triggered* this issue, but poor planning and no HA *caused* it.
 Why can Netflix get this right but airlines cant?— Richard Price (@RichardPrice) August 8, 2016

 The concept of "single point of failure" is widely known and understood.
 And the airline industry is rightly obsessed by safety.
 They wouldn't fly a plane without backup power for all systems.
 So what idiot runs a whole company without backup power?